MHuiG/MHuiG/AWESOME-STARS.md

 ## HTML

+- [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
 - [panr/hugo-theme-hello-friend](https://github.com/panr/hugo-theme-hello-friend) - Pretty basic theme for Hugo that covers all of the essentials.
 All you have to do is start typing!
 - [jonasstrehle/supercookie](https://github.com/jonasstrehle/supercookie) - ⚠️ Browser fingerprinting via favicon!
 - [itorr/nbnhhsh](https://github.com/itorr/nbnhhsh) - 😩「能不能好好说话？」 拼音首字母缩写翻译工具